LouisT/VidInfo/README.md

 Options:
 ------
-    apikey - The API key, when needed. formatter - The formatter to use on your JSON data.
+    apikey - The API key, when needed. basicauth - Your basic auth `username:password`, when needed. formatter - The formatter to use on your JSON data.
 See ./examples/apis.js

 Settings: